-Julianne Moore says she’s unsure she would play a lesbian once more after The Children Are All Proper.
+Julianne Moore says she’s unsure she would play a lesbian once more after The Kids Are All Right.

-The role: Julianne Moore played a lesbian character in the 2010 Oscar-nominated film The Kids Are All Rright.
+The role: Julianne Moore played a lesbian character in the 2010 Oscar-nominated film The Kids Are All Right.

 What she said about it later: “I look back and go, ‘Ouch.
 Wow.’
 I don’t know that we would do that today.
 I don’t know that we would be comfortable.
 We need to give real representation to people, but I’m grateful for all of the experiences that I’ve had as an actor because my job is to communicate a universality of experience to the world,” she told Variety last year.